Compute Engine

 number).

-The value of this expression is < 0, same as isLess(0)
+The numeric value of this expression is < 0, same as isLess(0)

-True if the value of this expression is a number.
+The numeric value of this expression is not 0.

-The value of this expression is > 0, same as isGreater(0)
+The numeric value of this expression is > 0, same as isGreater(0)

 Function Expression